 Two of the most frequently used on-street bicycle treatments are bike lanes and shared lanes.
-Review of existing guidance through National Association of City Transportation Officials (NACTO), lowa Statewide Urban Design and Specifications (SUDAS), and Manual for Uniform Traffic Control Devices (MUTCD) guide books identified two acceptable bicycle lane markings as shown in the following figure.
+Review of existing guidance through National Association of City Transportation Officials (NACTO), Iowa Statewide Urban Design and Specifications (SUDAS), and Manual for Uniform Traffic Control Devices (MUTCD) guide books identified two acceptable bicycle lane markings as shown in the following figure.
 At minimum, the bicycle symbol shall be used to define the preferential use of the bike lane.
 The MUTCD designates the directional arrow as optional, however it is listed as a Required Feature through NACTO.

 The MPO recommends the helmeted bicyclist symbol in conjunction with the directional arrow be implemented as a minimum treatment for all future bike lanes in the MPO Planning Area.
-Refer to the NACTO Urban Bikeway Design Guide, available at http://nacto.org/cities-for-cycling/design-guide/bikeway-signing-marking/, for placement of symbols.
+Refer to the NACTO Urban Bikeway Design Guide, available at https://nacto.org/publication/urban-bikeway-design-guide/, for placement of symbols.
 Intervals of placement shall not exceed 1000 feet.
 A cycle track, like a bike lane, is a preferential lane as defined by the MUTCD; therefore, the same symbol marking recommendations for bike lanes shall also apply to cycle tracks.

-BIKE LANE SYMBOL MARKING
+FIGURE A2: BIKE LANE SYMBOL MARKING